aifornoobs/aifornoobs.github.io/README.md

-This blog focuses on explaining the concepts of AI using simple analogous examples.
-AI is fast moving field.
+AI is indeed a fast moving field.
+A state-of-the-art model this year becomes obselete the next year.
 And the only way to keep up is to follow various researcher's work.
-For a person who has entered this field, they would feel like they got hit by a bus.
+If you have just entered this field and tried to read a paper, you would feel little uncomfortable due to various reasons.

-This is an attempt to bridge that gap and give them a jump start to this beautiful yet scary world of AI.
+This is an attempt to bridge this gap by explaing the concepts in the most simple way by giving various examples.
+Then we'll start the math behind the concept.
+No, you are not allowed to skip the math.
+It's important.
+Everywhere.

-This is what I wished for when I started out reading papers and understanding concepts.
+And this is something I wished for when I started out reading papers and understanding concepts.
-Coz y'all know how scientific papers are written...
+Coz y'all know how scientific papers are written... ;)